deadlyvipers/dojo_rules/introduction.md

 Hello.
 This is the introduction file.
+My favourite codeschool path is Javascript.